 Finally the table shows that about 93.3% of the community members agreed the main causes of their problems in poverty.
 This clearly shows how poverty is widespread in the area.
-So we can conclude that poverty is a threat to daily activities in Nairutia ward.
+So we can conclude that poverty is a threat to daily activities.